MutegiMk/Automated-Machine-Learning/README.md

 ## Content
-> This repository contains code used to to host this app locally on streamlit, It's an efficient way to both save time doing EDA  and finding the best alogorithm for your machine learning dataset and save your trained model.
+> This repository contains code used to to host this app locally on streamlit, It's an efficient way to both save time doing EDA  and finding the best algorithm for your machine learning dataset and save your trained model.

 *Give a star or a fork if it interest you*